elewandowski/wunderflats_test/README.md

 #### CI

 These tests would ideally be introduced into the CI pipeline and would be run on developers feature branches, before being allowed to merge to master.
-Obviously, if their feature changes a features-under-test, then the tests would need to be updated before merging to master.
+Obviously, if their new feature changes an old feature, then the approriate tests would need to be updated before merging to master.

 #### Reporting

 The test uses the `spec` reporter.
 This displays all succesful tests heirachically, along with any errors, if they occurred.
-Your test results should look like this:
+If succesful, your test results should look like this:

 ```
 [chrome #0-0] Spec: /Users/emil/Documents/wunder/wunderflats_test/test/specs/account.js